test-prof/test-prof/docs/let_it_be.md

 - add `reload: true`/`refind: true`, it pacifies leakage detection and prevents leakage itself.
 Typically it's significantly faster to reload the model than to re-create it from scratch before each example (two or even three orders of magnitude faster in some cases)
 - rewrite problematic test code

-In the case when modification is deliberate, it's possible to disable leakage detection individually with `freeze: false` `let_it_be` option, or for the whole example group with `let_it_be_defrost: true` RSpec metadata.
+In the case when modification is deliberate, it's possible to disable leakage detection individually with `freeze: false` `let_it_be` option, or for the whole example group with `let_it_be_frost: false` RSpec metadata.

 NOTE: If the code under test or the test code calls `reload` on models, the example will fail.
 To avoid this, set `reload: true` on corresponding `let_it_be` definitions.